akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

-# MAXELLA for Movies Recommendations using Tensorflow Recommenders (TFRS)
+# MAXELLA App for Movies Recommendations using Tensorflow Recommenders (TFRS)